Pongsiri-Gittiyoottanawin/Simulation-of-an-N-body-problem-using-Pygame/README.md

 `method` : two different formulas for the gravitational force can be chosen.

+You also can set the initial body that consists of these parameters:

+`x` and `y`: The initial position in the x-axis and y-axis

+`vx` and `vy : The initial velocity in the x-axis and y-axis

+`mass`: The mass of the body

+`color`: The color of the body

+note: The size of the body is based on mass but you also can set it by adding the argument name radius.

 ## Information displayed

 - FPS: The number of frames per second that the simulation is running at